Before we define what calibration means, I want you to understand the below scenario:

 Why is Traceability in Measurements Necessary?

-- For companies engaged in manufacturing and engineering, ensures that parts produce or supplied have the same or acceptable specifications when used by customers anywhere.
+- For companies engaged in manufacturing and engineering, ensures that parts produced or supplied have the same or acceptable specifications when used by customers anywhere.
 Compatibility is not an issue.

 - A requirement by relevant laws and regulations to guarantee product quality.

-- A requirement from a contract agreed by two parties ( contractual provisions)
+- A requirement from a contract agreed by two parties (contractual provisions)- a traceable calibration

 Where can we find the Traceability Information of a Calibrated Instrument?

-Since traceability is very important, we should have knowledge on how to determine or check the traceability information of certain calibrated instruments.
-We can find it through its calibration certificate, this is one of the check items in a calibration certificate once it is calibrated by an authorized laboratory.
+Since traceability is very important, we should know how to determine or check the traceability information of certain calibrated instruments.
+We can find it through its calibration certificate, one of the check items in a calibration certificate once it is calibrated by an authorized laboratory.

 In a calibration certificate, there is traceability information written usually in the middle part together with the reference standard used or at the bottom and or even both.

 This is a requirement so it must not be neglected if the laboratory is a competent one.
-Moreover, the most important one is the result of its measurement uncertainty, it should be reflected with the data results to ensure that you have a traceable calibration done by an accredited laboratory.
+Moreover, the most important one is the result of its measurement uncertainty, it should be reflected in the data results to ensure that you have a traceable calibration done by an accredited laboratory.